 All Site Search reports are available under the main menu Actions > Site Search.

 An internal search is a specific type of action, and when an action is tracked as a Site Search, it does not count as a Pageview.
 There are three ways you can track a Site Search action:

 Track Site Search using URL Parameters (default)

 The Super User can also specify the parameter names to use by default for all websites.
-Login as Super User, go to Administration > Websites, and look at the Site Search configuration at the bottom of the page.
+Login as Super User, go to Administration > Websites (or Administration > Measurables), and look at the Site Search configuration at the bottom of the page.

 piwikTracker.trackSiteSearch(keyword, category, searchCount).
 Calling the function will record the search keyword, search category, and the count of results on the search result page.
 This can be used on Search Results pages, instead of calling piwikTracker.trackPageView().